-An organization is vulnerable to fraud when these three conditions occur in tandem:
+An organization is vulnerable to fraud when these three conditions occur together:

-Together, they form what’s known as the fraud triangle, which helps explain why people within an organization choose to commit fraud.
-For example, an employee can succumb to the pressures of money problems—such as student loans, medical bills, or even a gambling debt—when they see a temporary opportunity to commit fraud.
+Together, they form what’s known as the fraud triangle, and help explain why people within an organization commit fraud.
+For example, an employee can succumb to the pressures of money problems—such as student loans, medical bills, or gambling debt—when they see a temporary opportunity to commit fraud.
 Then, they’ll find a way to rationalize and justify the fraudulent behavior.